SSRR/SSRR2013/README.md

 	git push origin master
 	```

-1. If you want to get the last version of the files on the server if someone else made a modifications:
+1. If you want to get the last version of the files on the server if someone else made a modification:

 	``` bash
 	git pull